 Authorization: Kinvey 0a8368d7-cbb8-473d-8fec-a1f7f50b764b.X0KQYoRCFEdyBW9WIP/RpzYBrmyraGA5u9cEHprUGk8=

 The auth token is cryptographically secured and cannot be reversed.
 Hence, it’s impervious to forgery.
 Kinvey auth tokens are long lived, which greatly reduces the security burden on app users.
-A future release will provide you the ability to configure token inactivity and expiration policies for sessions.
+To get info on token inactivity configuration and expiration policies head to User sessions.

 To terminate a session, an app should invoke the logout request.
 A logout will destroy the auth token presented for authenticating the logout request.
 Any subsequent attempts to re-use that auth token will be rejected with a 401 invalid error response.
 We recommend apps provide logout functionality to users as a standard security practice for terminating sessions.
 The Kinvey backend also provides additional security measures by implementing controls for invalidating auth tokens (e.g.: when the password for a user is changed).